-When the International Psychoanalytical Association formed in 1910 Jung became president at the request of Freud.
+When the International Psychoanalytical Association was formed in 1910, Jung became president at the request of Freud.

 Jung (1948) disagreed with Freud regarding the role of sexuality.
 He believed the libido was not just sexual energy, but instead generalized psychic energy.

 For Jung, the purpose of psychic energy was to motivate the individual in a number of important ways, including spiritually, intellectually, and creatively.
 It was also an individual’s motivational source for seeking pleasure and reducing conflict